Netflix/metaflow/docs/concurrency.md

 The sidecar subprocess may die for various reasons, in which case messages sent to it by the parent may be lost.
-To keep communication essentially non-blocking and fast, there is no blocking acklowdgement of successful message processing by the sidecar.
+To keep communication essentially non-blocking and fast, there is no blocking acknowledgement of successful message processing by the sidecar.
 Hence the communication is lossy.
 In this sense, communication with a sidecar is more akin to UDP than TCP.